Powerful Photoshop Smart Objects and How to Use Them?

 Smart Objects in Photoshop act as a kind of special container for image documents.
 Imagine an image you’re editing together with all the layers you’ve created.
 Now wrap these up into a single layer without losing access to the individual layers.
 That’s like a Smart Object container but it can go much further as you will see.

-It’s probably best to experience this by creating and editing a Smart Object.
+It’s probably best to experience this by creating and editing some Photoshop Smart Objects.

 Start by opening an image to work with in Photoshop.
 Any image will do but it’s best to start with one that doesn’t have any layers.